“What’s the best way to measure how much power my entire computer is using, not just the video card or the CPU?" – Eugene L.

 For reliable back-of-napkin wattage numbers based on published specifications, the handy Power Supply Calculator site is a good first stop.
 You won’t be able to monitor your rig in real-time, but easy drop-down menus provide a great way to estimate your power budget for free in just a few minutes.

 Results include power usage at idle and load with breakdowns of the system total and minimum PSU wattage recommendations for stable operation.
 The site’s database includes plenty of reference material so you don’t need to track down spec pages for your parts; most popular components are already listed.
-This is especially handy if you’re curious about ballpark figures or are planning a system build and want to know where to start when looking at power supplies.
+This is especially handy if you’re curious about ballpark figures or are planning a system build and want to know where to start when looking at the best power supplies for PC.

 Serious geek cred for having one of these in your toolbox.
 They go on sale regularly.